BadBert2401/sales-forecast-4weeks/README.md

 ## Seasonality Analysis

 Understanding seasonality patterns is essential for selecting appropriate forecasting models.
 Visualizations such as seasonal decomposition or autocorrelation functions aid in this analysis.

+## Train/Test split

+I split the dataset into training and validation sets.
+The last 4 data points are reserved for validation.

 ## Time Series Forecasting